Key Takeaways

 To effectively manage sensory processing difficulties, occupational therapists often recommend a structured regimen of sensory experiences known as a sensory diet.
 This diet is a tailored plan that integrates various therapeutic activities to assist children in responding appropriately to sensory input throughout their day.
 Here’s what you need to understand about its elements:

-• The goal is to enhance the child’s ability to navigate sensory challenges, leading to improved behavior and functioning.
+- The goal is to enhance the child’s ability to navigate sensory challenges, which will lead to improved behavior and functioning.

 Key Components